Dozens Of Rohingya Feared Dead Or Missing At Sea As Indonesia Ends Search - UrduPoint

 "Our analysis is the boat cannot hold 150 people."

-A protection associate for the United Nations refugee agency (UNHCR), Faisal Rahman, told AFP that one of the survivors said "the boat took 151 people -- once the boat capsized, approximately around 50 people (were) maybe missing and passed away".
+UNHCR protection associate Faisal Rahman told AFP that one of the survivors had said "the boat took 151 people -- once the boat capsized, approximately around 50 people (were) maybe missing and passed away".

+Begum estimated there were more than 140 people on the boat and said many died because they were trapped inside a section of the boat with no exit.

+"Many people passed away... there were two or three halls in the boat.
+In one hall there are many people and there is no access to go outside from that hall, so that's why the people passed away," she said.

 Recent Stories